ranchor/system-design/problems/distributed_search.md

 ![](../resources/problems/search/partition.png)

+#### Why Document Partitioning is Better than Term Partitioning in Distributed Search
+- **Reduced Inter-Node Communication**: Document partitioning minimizes the need for nodes to communicate during query processing, leading to lower latency.
+- **Scalability**: Easier to scale by adding more nodes, each handling a subset of documents.
+- **Simplicity**: Simplifies the management of indexes as each node independently handles a subset of the documents.

 Following document partitioning, let’s look into a distributed design for index construction and querying, which is shown in the illustration below.
 We use a cluster that consists of a number of low-cost nodes and a cluster manager.
 The cluster manager uses a MapReduce programming model to parallelize the index’s computation on each partition.
 MapReduce can work on significantly larger datasets that are difficult to be handled by a single large server.
 ![](../resources/problems/search/partition_docs.png)